varlabz/dumsum/README.md

 **Pull Pre-built Docker Image (recommended)**

-   Alternatively, you can pull the image directly using:
+   You can pull the image directly using:
    ```bash
    docker pull testlabz/linkedin-pw
    ```